How will Kreesh fare when she looks for love among the dreaded "People of Glass"?

 She slapped him aside.
 "So, you're not as glassy as you look."

 Kreesh's head buzzed as she beheld the eerie, little people in the thorga town.
 Their teeth, like a horse's, hid behind pink lips, not so sharp as the noses on their pretty faces.
 Their soft fingers had no claws.
 Their pale skin looked soft as peaches.
-Tools and things cluttered the place, yet inside the town, she saw no armor, nor even weapons.
+Tools and things cluttered the place, yet inside the town, she saw no armor, no weapons.
 It made her wonder if Nalg's preaching held any weight.
 Far from being cowards, they must be insane!

 If I were that soft, I'd hide in a burrow.
 Still, it hurt when they ran from her, like chickens from a fox.
 She kept her weapons tied, legal-like; the guards had helped her.
 "Who will talk me?"